 Ph.D.
 Degree Requirements

 There is no total credit requirement for the Ph.D. degree.
 All entering graduate students are required to take the core graduate courses that are designed to provide a reasonable and broad level of proficiency in the various chemistry disciplines, in addition to at least two advanced courses in the student’s chosen focus of research.
 Core courses may include Mechanistic Organic Chemistry, CHEM5537; Principles of Chemical Biology, CHEM5560; and Physical Chemistry: Principles and Applications, CHEM6676.
-First year students are required to take a year-long course, Scientific Communication in Chemistry.
+First year students are required to take a one-semester course, Scientific Communication in Chemistry during the spring term.
 Advanced course selection will depend on the student’s research areas and are chosen in consultation with their research advisor.
 Every student is expected to attain a GPA of at least 3.0 at the end of his or her second semester in the Graduate School and to maintain it thereafter.
 If this standard is not met, the student may be required to withdraw from the graduate program.